Not sure if you’re up for camping?

 You’re truly connected with nature in these scenarios because there’s very little between you and the outdoors.

-Glamping accommodations, on the other hand, tend to be set up for extended periods of time outdoors.
+Glamping accommodations, on the other hand, tend to be set up for a more luxurious stay.

 They’re durable, breathable, and immune to harsh weather conditions (for the most part).